Search Results

 First Amendment

-[…] attorney to see what options you may have for challenging the closure of these proceedings.
-Bryan Cave LLP is general counsel for the First Amendment Coalition and responds to FAC hotline inquiries.
+[…] follow.
+Bryan Cave Leighton Paisner LLP is general counsel for the First Amendment Coalition and responds to FAC hotline inquiries.
 In responding to these inquiries, we can give general information regarding open government and speech issues but cannot provide specific legal advice or representation.
+No attorney-client relationship has been formed by way of this response.